customer service goals

 customer service goals for managers

-Let’s shift gears for a second and focus on the folks steering the business—the customer service managers.
-These are the people who not only set the tone but also the goals for the entire customer service department.
+Let’s shift gears and focus on the folks steering the business—the customer service managers.
+These are the people who set the tone and the goals for the entire customer service department.
 So, what kind of goals should they set, and how do these goals trickle down to impact team performance and efficiency?

 Key goals every customer service manager should consider